gmaggiotti/genetic_deep_learning/README.md

 this project focuses on solving the third of the problems, using Genetic Algorithms combined with Gradient Descent implement method of solving the weight optimization problem.

-## NN Weights cross over Intuition
+## Intuition of how gradients of the new generation improves the chosen slope when mating the fittest

  The ”Survival of the Fittest” scheme, proposed by Charles Darwin in his Theory of Natural Selection, is used.
 The mating process takes place after every ’n’ epoch, in this example n=600.
 After the first generation of parents are trained for ’n’ iterations, their dominance is calculated based on their ability to reduce loss.
 Networks that achieve less loss are selected to create the new generation.
 ![](img/image1.png)